Journey South

 Migration positioning is everything

-The single most important thing I do for Tanzania families is position them correctly relative to the migration.
-The wildebeest are always somewhere in the Serengeti — but where depends entirely on the time of year.
+The most important thing I do for Tanzania families is position them correctly relative to the migration.
+The wildebeest are always somewhere in the Serengeti, but where depends on the time of year.
 A camp in the wrong place misses the herds entirely.
 I track the migration year-round and position every family's camp precisely.

 Consider the calving season seriously